-Painting over brick can be a clean way to update the look of any outdoors or interior area—ask Eddie Ross, who used a coat of glossy white paint to help transform his house’s antique screened-in porch right into a sunny garden room.
-“We have been in the beginning going to stucco over the brick chimney; however, we decided to strive a excessive-gloss white paint, just to see what it gave the impression of and ended up loving it,” said Ross.
+Painting over brick can be a clean way to update the look of any outdoors or interior area—ask Eddie Ross, who used a coat of glossy white paint to help transform his house’s antique screened-in porch into a sunny garden room.
+“We have been in the beginning going to stucco over the brick chimney; however, we decided to strive an excessive-gloss white paint, just to see what it gave the impression of and ended up loving it,” said Ross.
 “We ended up saving some thousand bucks on stucco!”

 But painting brick isn’t always as simple as throwing a few paints on drywall; if not achieved correctly, you may become with flaking paint or even an alkali-burned topcoat.
-So we asked Octave Villar, applications and lab supervisor at Kilz Primers & Paints, what you have to recognize before picking up a brush.
+So we asked Octave Villar, applications and lab supervisor at Kilz Primers & Paints, what you must recognize before picking up a brush.

 Don’t Paint Brand-New Brick.

 That’s proper: A simply-built brick wall isn’t always an amazing canvas.
 “Brand-new brick and mortar can exude a powdery substance, so you need to present it at least a month to treatment earlier than painting it,” says Villar.
-“Otherwise, it will be splendid chalky and no longer keep on to the paint as properly.”
+“Otherwise, it will be splendidly chalky and no longer keep on to the paint as properly.”

 Start With a Clean Slate.